isarsdoshi/Design6/README.md

 LAB 10:

-For this lab, I first started off by running hash_value.py twice and comparing results.
+For this lab, I first started off by running hash_value.py twice and comparing the results.
 Next, I ran snakecoin.py.
 Following that, I ran snakecoin-server-full-code.py on Terminal 1 and mined a new block on Terminal 2.
-After that, I cloneed the Python blockchain app and uncommented the last line of node_server.py.
+After that, I cloned the Python blockchain app and uncommented the last line of node_server.py.
 Finally, I attempted to run node_server.py on Terminal 1 and run_app.py on Terminal 2.
-However, due to technological issues with my laptop I was unable to successfully carry out this operation despite trying several times.
+However, due to technological issues with my laptop, I was unable to successfully carry out this operation despite trying several times.

 ![E322 Lab 10 Pic 1](https://github.com/isarsdoshi/Design6/assets/98429892/58b8e0f1-c5a1-44dc-9de3-2a8041dcba81)